| LISTENING

 to produce paper from virgin tree fibers than recycled

+paper.
 Using trees provides an

 incentive for landowners to keep their lands forested.